CFRO-FM: History

-CFRO-FM received its radio license from the CRTC on May 7, 1974.
+CFRO-FM received its radio licence from the Canadian Radio-television and Telecommunications Commission (CRTC) on May 7, 1974.
+It took nearly a year to construct the station.
+CFRO-FM signed on the air on April 14, 1975.
+It was launched by volunteers mostly from local activist groups in Vancouver.

-The station first went on the air April 14, 1975, launched by people mostly from various local activist groups in Vancouver.
-The station airs programmes in four categories: public affairs and news, music, multi-lingual, and arts.
-The group producing each programme is mostly self-governing—within the co-operative frame.

 On December 9, 2010, CFRO applied to exchange frequencies with CKPK-FM, which operated at 100.5 MHz.
 This application was approved by the Canadian Radio-television and Telecommunications Commission on September 9, 2011.
 The frequency swap occurred on September 10, 2012.

 Programming

-Public affairs programmes and subjects in English include Redeye (radio) (news and analysis on Saturday mornings), Wake Up With Co-op (three weekday mornings), The Brown Bagger (lectures and interviews four weekdays at noon), several programmes by and about aboriginal people, learning Coast Salish, Union Made (labour news), politics, women, international affairs (special programmes on Latin America, the Philippines, and Palestine), health, LGBTQ+ issues, parenting, youth, the environment, animal rights, neighbourhood news, senior citizens, disabled people, yoga, and Democracy Now (from the USA).
+Public affairs programmes and subjects in English include Redeye (news and analysis), Wake Up With Co-op, The Brown Bagger (lectures and interviews), Learning Coast Salish, Union Made (labour news).
+There are shows dealing with politics, women's rights, international affairs, health, LGBTQ issues, parenting, youth, the environment, animal rights, neighbourhood news, senior citizens, disabled people, and yoga.
+The syndicated American news show Democracy Now! is heard weekday mornings.

 Programmes air in ten foreign languages: Armenian, Azeri, Amharic, Persian, Korean, Nepali, Polish, Serbo-Croatian, South Slav, and Spanish.

-Music programmes specialize in one or more of these: aboriginal, accordion, African, alternative, bluegrass, blues, Caribbean, classical, Celtic, electronic, folk, fusion, gospel, hardcore, hip hop, house, India, jazz, Jewish, Latin, metal, old timey, punk, reggae, rock 'n' roll, roots, rumba, ska, soul, swing, tango, and world music.
-The weekly classical music program, "West Coast Classics," is the longest-running classical radio program on the air produced in Canada.
+Music programmes specialize in numerous genres: aboriginal, accordion, African, alternative, bluegrass, blues, Caribbean, classical, Celtic, electronic, folk, fusion, gospel, hardcore, hip hop, house, India, jazz, Jewish, Latin, metal, old timey, punk, reggae, rock 'n' roll, roots, rumba, ska, soul, swing, tango, and world music.
+The weekly classical music program, "West Coast Classics," is the longest-running classical radio program produced in Canada.

-Arts programming includes arts news, poetry, comedy, sound art, show tunes and other music, and story-telling.
+Arts programming includes arts news, poetry, comedy, sound art, show tunes, and story-telling.

-Nearly 100 different programme series air each week.
+Nearly 100 different series air each week.
 Most of the late-night and week-end programmes are music and repeats, with public affairs and specialty talk programmes running mostly Monday through Friday in the day and evening.
-(See schedule in the external link below.)

-Listening and technical aspects
+Licence

-The station is licensed by the Canadian government's broadcast regulating agency, the Canadian Radio-television and Telecommunications Commission (CRTC), with occasional license challenges by members of the public who object to some view-points and statements being broadcast.
+The station is licensed by the Canadian government's broadcast regulating agency, the Canadian Radio-television and Telecommunications Commission (CRTC).
+There are occasional licence challenges by members of the public who object to some viewpoints and issues being broadcast.